History Files

 Euthydemid?
 In Paropamisadae & Arachosia.

 According to numismatic evidence, Zolius rules during the reign of Menander, as the latter king overstrikes two of his coins.
 Upon Menender's death his queen, Agathokleia, apparently manages to flee east with her child (the future Strato I) in the face of Zoilus' appropriation of much of her husband's realm, and establishes a realm of her own there.
-Alternatively, Menander himself may have previously relocated east to the Punjab, where the mint marks on his coins changed, and this territory was then handed onto his wife and son upon his death.
+Alternatively, Menander himself may previously have relocated east to the Indus (Punjab), where the mint marks on his coins had changed, and this territory is then handed onto his wife and son upon his death.

 c.150? - 125?
 BC